OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Protection measures:

-- Log all critical events (authentication, access, errors)
+- Log all critical events (authentication attempts, access to sensitive resources, errors)

-- Implement an alert system for suspicious events
+- Implement an alert system for suspicious patterns (SIEM integration)

 Position: 10th place (new category)